 b) Florida law defines dating violence as “violence between individuals who have or have had a continuing and significant relationship of a romantic or intimate nature.”
 F.S.
 784.046

-Investigator: a Stetson University staff and/or faculty member who acts as a neutral fact-finder, who, during the course of the investigation, typically conducts interviews with the Reporting Party, the Responding Party and each third-party witness, and collects evidence; Investigators receive annual training on how to conduct investigations that promote the safety of the parties involved.
+Investigator: a Stetson University staff or faculty member who acts as a neutral fact-finder, who, during the course of the investigation, typically conducts interviews with the complainant, the respondent and each third-party witness, and collects evidence.
+Investigators receive annual training on how to conduct investigations that promote the safety of the parties involved.

-Responding Party (formerly Respondent): the person or party responding to the complaint of unwanted behavior that may be a violation of university policy.
+Respondent (formerly Responding Party): the person or party responding to the complaint of unwanted behavior that may be a violation of university policy.

 Retaliation: any adverse action taken against a person participating in a protected activity because of their participation in that protected activity.
 Retaliation against an individual for alleging harassment, supporting a party bringing an allegation or for assisting in providing information relevant to a claim of harassment, or members of the university community whose role includes administering any part of the Title IX process.
 Instances of retaliation will be treated as another possible instance of harassment or discrimination.
 Acts of retaliation should be reported immediately to the Title IX Coordinator and will be promptly investigated.
 The university is prepared to take appropriate steps to protect individuals who fear that they may be subjected to retaliation.
 This includes any form of retaliation against students, student organizations, staff or faculty.